anhnguyendepocen/programming_tutorials/docs/_posts/2018-10-24-python-tutorial-01.md

 **Additional Information:**
 If you are planning to attend, please make sure to have the Python 3.7 Anaconda distribution installed.
 Follow the [installation guide](http://docs.anaconda.com/anaconda/install) according to your operating system.

-If you have any questions or difficulties, please send an email to (christoph.renkl@dal.ca).
+If you have any questions or difficulties, please send an email to [christoph.renkl@dal.ca](mailto:christoph.renkl@dal.ca).

 **Materials:**
 Please download the source code and data for this tutorial [here](https://github.com/christophrenkl/programming_tutorials/raw/master/Python/tutorial_01.zip).